eigenarthur/Anki-V-to-S-or-A/README.md

 Open Anki (or if already open, close, and then re-open so that it detects the updated file)
 Click  "Vocab to Sentence and/or Audio" in the Tools menu on the main screen (ie, Decks screen, not Browse) to use

 !!!!
-NEW !!!  can now stick , r at the end of a line of input to "reset the date" to be within 3 to 6 days of your current today
+NEW !!!  can now stick ', r' at the end of a line of input to "reset the date" to be within 3 to 6 days of your current today
-To do this, just sick ', r' at the end of a line of input like this:
+Example:
-236, b
+236, b, r

 Useful if you're studying a card that's not going to show up until a month or so later, but you want to see the sentence/audio card sooner that than to practice.